ewoij/the-stuff/README.md

 # The Stuff

-A task manager for agent swarms.
-Kanban board for humans, REST API for Claude Code agents.
+Distribute work to Claude agents.

 ![The Stuff — Kanban board with active agents](public/screenshot.png)

 ## Why "The Stuff"

 I always have a project called "stuff" where I dump the tasks I need to do.
-I wanted something like that, but where a swarm of Claude Code agents could pick up tasks and implement them autonomously.
+I wanted something similar, but where a swarm of Claude Code agents could pick up tasks and implement them autonomously.
 I could have learned an existing framework, but I'm lazy, building it is more fun, and the result fits exactly how I work.

 This is a toy project for local development.
 If you need something production-grade for agent orchestration, more serious tools exist.
-This one is just for me — and now you, if you want it.

 ## How it works